Yashwanth6309/Temperature-Monitoring-System-using-Raspberry-Pi-Custom-PCB/README.md

 # 🌡️ Temperature Monitoring System

-A real-time embedded temperature monitoring system built with a **Raspberry Pi 4** and a **custom-designed PCB**.
+A real-time embedded temperature monitoring system built with a **Raspberry Pi 4** and a **PCB-based hardware setup**.
 The system reads live temperature data, displays it, triggers alerts when a threshold is exceeded, and logs all readings to a CSV file for later analysis.

 ---